 Respect- what he craves

 I am writing this as one wife to another.
 Our wedding day vow to respect our husbands is under attack.
-There is an enemy who’s desire is to cause division between husband and wife, to undermine what God declared very good.
+There is an enemy whose desire is to cause division between husband and wife, to undermine what God declared very good.

 There is a subtle, but powerful tool the enemy uses.
 Many women think it innocent and have no idea it can be detrimental to their marriage.
 Are you ready for it?
 Drum-roll please……soap operas, romantic movies and romance novels.
 A notion of what a man should look like, how he should act, how romantic he should be etc. leaves some women dissatisfied with whom they have cleaved to.
 No man can measure up to that fantasy.
 Indeed he is not real.